 It is my opinion that the VC340 is a major win for Behringer as it is going to satisfy a lot of gear heads with its price range and quality.
 One of the problems with the old-school string machine vocoders is that they’re expensive and not always conditioned well.
 With the VC340, you’re getting a brand new instrument that looks and feels like a 70’s synth.

 With a moderately low price, does the the Behringer VC-340 compare to other synths in its range?

 I believe it definitely does.
 There are a few exciting features that I will get into later in this article.
 With this being said, if you are a major synthesizer fan, I am also high on the Korg Minilogue XD and recommend checking it out as well.

-The VC-340 recently made it into my favorite synthesizers list that I have been adding to over the years.
+The VC-340 recently made it into my favorite synthesizers for live performance list that I have been adding to over the years.
 You can check all of these out at the link above.

 I mentioned above how retro this synth looks, but I have to say it again.
 This is such a cool looking synth in my opinion.
-The build quality on this keyboard is great and because of that, it’s a little bit on the heavier end.
-This was very common back in the 80s.
+The build quality on the Behringer VC-340 is exactly what you would expect from a keyboard from the 80s, and that is heavy and durable.

 Note: The VC-340 is very similar to the old-school Roland’s, thousands of dollars cheaper.
 Take this into consideration when trying to decide on your next piece of gear.

 I believe this is such a solid remake of the vintage synths and I think you will be quite pleased upon trying it out.
 Check out the demo of the sounds in the video below.

 - Other Controls: Pitch-Shift

 A downside to the VC-340 is that it’s not going to be able to do everything that a synth like the Prophet 12 can do.
 It’s got its sound and it’s great for having that old-school string and pad feel for songs.